thehackerwithin/UoB/_posts/2018-10-15-reproducible.md

 ## Presenter

 Simon Branford, from the Research Software Group in Advanced Research Computing.
+You can find the slides [here](../slides/20181015_TheHackerWithin_ReproducibleResearch.pdf)